fvmassoli/CarND-Vehicle-Detection-and-Tracking-P5/writeup.md

 #### Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 In order to look into the portion of the image where a car is expexted to be I didn't consider the top 400 pixels and left 300 pixels of the image.
 That trick also makes the algorithm faster since it deals with fewer windows.

 Once I had the image ROI I considered all the possible 64x64 windows with 32x32 stride.

+The code used in order to select the ROI is implemented in the cell 10 and 11 of the IPython notebook.

 Below there is an example.